 Because a Texas fee attorney works for the title company that is paying the attorney a significant portion of the title insurance premium as a legal fee, the Texas fee attorney is not capable of providing either the buyer or seller with adequate or effective legal representation.

-Lapin Law Offices represents both buyers and seller of real estate, but not at the same time, in the same transaction.
+Lapin Law Group represents both buyers and seller of real estate, but not at the same time, in the same transaction.

 For more information on legal services that are available to real estate brokers, agents, investors, and buyers and sellers, watch our popular video below.